 PYP at Mulgrave

-The Primary Years Programme at Mulgrave School allows students to participate in six in-depth, transdisciplinary units of inquiry throughout the year.
+The Primary Years Programme at Mulgrave School (PK to Grade 5) allows students to participate in six in-depth, transdisciplinary units of inquiry throughout the year.
 Each of these units:

 - provides opportunities for significant, relevant and challenging learning experiences